 The Gear S3 should perform relatively well as a fitness watch for the average exercise enthusiast, though if this is important to you, we recommend a dedicated fitness tracker, as they have more robust features.

 Samsung offers a Standard Limited Warranty with the Gear S3 and S3 Frontier, meaning you’re covered for one year from the date of purchase.
 The company does not cover accidental damage or ordinary wear and tear.

 Samsung’s Gear S3 (Frontier) isn’t revolutionary and if you think smartwatches are useless and unnecessary, this one won’t change your mind.
 You’ll get access to notifications and you can act on some of them, but the device is more a limited extension of your phone on your wrist rather than a full-blown thing of its own.
 Still, if you’re in the market for a new smartwatch, the Gear S3 is among your best options.

 Is there a better alternative?

-The only alternative that’s better than the S3 is the Apple Watch.
+If you’re torn between an S3 and an Apple Watch with other smartwatches vying for your attention, be comforted at the fact that the Apple Series is the only worthy alternative to Samsung’s Galaxy smartwatch.
 Unfortunately, you can’t use the Apple Watch with an Android phone so your best bet is the Gear S3 if you’re on Android — especially so if you have a Samsung phone.
 Android Wear smartwatches just can’t compete.

 Do note that Android Wear 2.0 is expected to arrive early in 2017 — it’s a major overhaul of the OS.
 There are rumors that Google will release a smartwatch to showcase the revamped operating system, though we can’t verify this information.